meixingdg/neural-net-example/README.md

 Average MSE error over test set: 0.300875
 ```

-One will see that some of the predicted values approach the corresponding actual values.
+One will see that some of the predicted values approach the corresponding actual values and the MSE error should go down.

+# Comparison with PCA on toy example.

+Run:

+'python compare_autoencoder_lsa.py'

+A toy dataset of 7 points is augmented to 1000 points by jittering with Gaussian noise.
+This is then used to train an autoencoder with a hidden dimension of 2.
+PCA is also applied.
+These two methods are used to embed the dataset which are then plotted.